 There are several individuals and organisations involved in the development and delivery of the East Belfast:

-Crisis Response Coordinator: Currently East Belfast Community Development Agency are responsible for coordinating the plan.
+Crisis Response Coordinator: Currently New Life Counselling are responsible for coordinating the plan.

 Steering Group: The steering group for the East Belfast CRP is made up of local community representatives for each neighbourhood in east Belfast along with service providers who operate in East Belfast.
-These include counselling services, SOS bereaved family support group, PSNI and telephone help lines.
-The Steering Group meets whenever there is a suicide to plan and deliver the response.
+These include local counselling and support services, BHSCT Staff, local community organisations, PSNI and telephone help lines.
+The Steering Group meets, if required, to plan and deliver the response.

 Stakeholder Group: A wider group of individuals and organisations in East Belfast who have an interest in suicide prevention but would usually not be involved in delivering a response unless they are directly affected by a suicide (schools, community groups, MLAs, GPs, youth providers, etc).
 The stakeholder group will be kept updated on the plan by email and at public update meetings.

-For more information on any of the above suicide prevention work in East Belfast please contact Gillian Hamilton, Emotional Well-Being Coordinator EBCDA on 028 9045 1512 or email@example.com.
+For more information on any of the above in East Belfast please contact Gillian Hamilton, Emotional Wellbeing Coordinator EBCDA on 028 9045 1512 or email@example.com.